Lockyer Valley groundwater management

 Groundwater management in the Moreton catchment has progressed as follows:

-- In March 2006, the department released the Great Artesian Basin water resource plan (GAB WRP).
+- In March 2006, the department released the Great Artesian Basin water plan.

-- In March 2007, the Moreton water resource plan was released.
+- In March 2007, the Moreton water plan was released.

-Under these plans, all groundwater in the Lockyer Valley can now be managed under a water resource plan groundwater management area.
-A water resource plan (WRP) details what the government aims to achieve for a catchment’s social, economic and environmental needs and to ensure the equitable management of the State's water resources.
+Under these plans, all groundwater in the Lockyer Valley can now be managed under a water plan's underground water management area.
+A water plan details what the government aims to achieve for a catchment’s social, economic and environmental needs and to ensure the equitable management of the State's water resources.

 Gatton Esk Road Implementation Area

-The sandstone aquifers of the Gatton Esk Road Implementation Area have been identified as a high priority stressed groundwater area under the GAB WRP.
+The sandstone aquifers of the Gatton Esk Road Implementation Area have been identified as a high priority stressed groundwater area under the GAB water plan.
 Licensing of the take of groundwater from sandstone aquifers in this area has been completed.

 The remaining Lockyer Valley groundwater has been divided into implementation areas to allow a progressive management approach.
 All implementation areas can be viewed on the Lockyer Valley groundwater area implementation areas map (PDF, 573.7KB).

 This approach seeks to develop a better understanding of groundwater resources, including volumes used, recharge characteristics and the sustainable yield of aquifers, so that groundwater use can be managed within sustainable yields.
 Two initiatives will assist in this process:

 - licensing and metering of groundwater use within these implementation areas, which will provide vital information needed to manage water resources